theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     FROM surveys
     WHERE (year >= 2000) AND (species_id = "DM");

 Note that the parentheses aren’t needed in this case, but again, they help with readability.
-They also ensure that the computer combines `AND` and `O`R in the way that we intend. (`AND` takes precedence over `OR` and will be evaluated before `OR`.)
+They also ensure that the computer combines `AND` and `OR` in the way that we intend. (`AND` takes precedence over `OR` and will be evaluated before `OR`.)

 If we wanted to get data for any of the Dipodomys species, which have species codes DM, DO, and DS, we could combine the tests using OR: